kjkoster/lego-wedo-java/README.md

 # lego-wedo-java
-Another Java library for LEGO WeDo.
-This library supports multiple LEGO WeDo hubs.
-It also comes with a simple command line utility to control LEGO WeDo bricks from the command line.
+A Java library for LEGO WeDo and for Vengit SBrick and SBrick Plus.
+It also comes with simple command line utilities to test controlling LEGO WeDo hubs and SBricks from the command line.

 # Getting Started
 Here's a quick way to get started using the command line.
 First, clone and build the code.